Skip to main content

 Urge Surfing: A Mindful Way to Manage Cravings and Impulses

 Urge surfing is a mindfulness-based technique to help individuals manage and overcome cravings and impulses.
 Developed by clinical psychologist Alan Marlatt, urge surfing involves observing and riding out the waves of urges without giving in to them (Marlatt et al., 2004).
 This technique is particularly useful for individuals dealing with substance abuse, overeating, or other compulsive behaviors (Bowen & Marlatt, 2009).
 Urge surfing is also a popular emotion regulation skill in Dialectical Behavior Therapy (DBT) (Linehan, 2015).
 Emotions prompt behaviors (e.g., fight in anger, flight in fear) and prepare the body for action.
-Urges are the precursor for action and urge surfing curbs emotions from triggering maladaptive actions.
+Urges are the precursor to action, and urge surfing curbs emotional triggers that lead to maladaptive actions.

 The process of urge surfing involves several key steps (Linehan, 2015):